These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 5. Trap Crop

-Utilizing trap crops as companion plants will help draw the pests away from your main crop.
-One such crop is the Blue Hubbard squash.
+Utilizing trap crops as companion plants can help draw these pests away from your main crop.
+One such crop is the blue Hubbard squash.
 These insects will flock to it instead of your main crop.

-For that reason, plant Blue Hubbard squash at corners of your garden to help keep squash borers away [2].
-The Blue Hubbard also repels squash bugs.
+For that reason, plant it at the corners of your garden to help keep squash borers away [2].
+The blue hubbard also repels squash bugs.

 6. Remove by Hand

-Picking off the squash vine borer larvae may be an unpleasant task but an effective one to control vine borers organically.
+Picking off the squash vine borer larvae may be an unpleasant task, but it is an effective way to control vine borers organically.

-You should also check thoroughly for eggs and pick them off.
-They are tiny but orange-brown in color and you will spot them at the bases of target plants.
+You should also check thoroughly for eggs and remove them.
+They are tiny but orange-brown in color, and you will spot them at the bases of target plants.

 7. Crop Rotation